5 FAH-4 H-700

 5 FAH-4 H-711 PURPOSE

-The following handbook establishes guidance for the Department of State regarding engagements conducted by the U.S. Government Accountability Office (GAO).
+The following establishes guidance for the Department of State regarding engagements conducted by the U.S. Government Accountability Office (GAO).

 5 FAH-4 H-712 BACKGROUND